 Like brainwriting, the stepladder technique attempts to avoid uneven influence from more tenured or louder members of the team.
 It intends to allow individual contributions to be heard fairly and to bring these contributions together for good of the entire collaboration.

 The team leader or facilitator first shares a question, concern, or topic with the entire team.
 After that, all but two team members are asked to leave the room.
 The two that are left in the room must discuss the topic one on one and record their thoughts and findings.
 Outside the room, individuals continue to quietly write down their own ideas without interacting with other members.

 After a short period of time, one individual comes back into the room, ready to discuss his or her ideas before discussing those of the other two members.
 Team members come back into the room one at a time, and individual ideas are heard before newfound group ideas.

 The stepladder technique ensures that every team member has a voice while discouraging groupthink that might occur in a round table discussion.
 It allows for fair discussion about a topic and prevents certain members from having too much power over the brainstorming session.

-Traditional brainstorming technique is focused on solving problems within an organization.
-This, of course, is extremely important, but can lead to a linear, reactionary way of thinking.
+The traditional brainstorming technique is focused on solving problems within an organization.
+This, of course, is extremely important but can lead to a linear, reactionary way of thinking.
 It is not enough to solve problems after they occur – teams must be focused on preventing the situations that lead to these problems.

 Reverse brainstorming can be useful for groups who are finding it difficult to come up with solutions for a particular problem.
-By coming up with ways to make it worse, they can move backwards from the hypothetical catastrophe and continue on the path towards progress.
+By coming up with ways to make it worse, they can move backward from the hypothetical catastrophe and continue on the path toward progress.
 These potential disaster scenarios might trigger new ideas about how to reverse them.

 Round Robin Brainstorming